mochoy/personal-site/src/assets/blog/a_crash_course_on_landing_internships/a_crash_course_on_landing_internships.md

 Applying is the process of getting your resume/application to the company and not all applications are treated equally.
 There's a hierarchy of how you send out your applications.

 ## The Hierarchy of Applications

+1. "my dad's a director" nepotism
+2. Resume and pitch directly to manager/recruiter
+3. Resume directly to hiring manager/recruiter
+4. Referral to general applicant pool
+5. Cold application - just applying online with no connections